-A technique for managing a web page having at least one URL supporting search engine preferred Universal Resource Locator (URL) links through URL mapping and shadow page support is provided.
-Because a search engine crawler typically does not want to crawl through dynamic URLs, a search engine friendly page would typically contain static URLs.
-Support is provided for obtaining the web page containing the at least one URL link and determining the at least one URL link to be of a dynamic format then converting the dynamic format of the at least one URL link into a static format.
+A technique for managing a web page having at least one URL supporting search engine preferred Universal Resource Locator (URL) links through URL mapping, and shadow page support is provided.
+Because a search engine crawler typically does not want to crawl through dynamic URLs, a search engine-friendly page would typically contain static URLs.
+Support is provided to obtain the web page containing at least one URL link and determine at least one URL link to be of a dynamic format, the converting the dynamic format of at least one URL link into a static format.
 Next, a shadow page of the web page is created, containing the static format link, and placed in the shadow page repository.
-A web application server may then enabled to provide a URL mapping function to convert such a static URL to a desired dynamic format, based on a provided mapping file.
+A web application server may provide a URL mapping function to convert such a static URL to a desired dynamic format based on a provided mapping file.
 Web administrators or developers may then define an entry in such a mapping file for each URL key that needs to be mapped.

-In addition to describing difficulties in URL rewriting processes that can change the names of pages, so that they look like they are static, it also discusses the creation of static copies of dynamic pages, and problems that may surround those.
+In addition to describing difficulties in URL rewriting processes that can change the names of pages to look static, it also discusses creating static copies of dynamic pages and problems surrounding those.
 IBM refers to these static copies of pages as “shadow pages.”

 I have some issues with some of the statements made in the patent application.
 For instance, this one:

 In most cases, web pages are designed with human visitors in mind and are not designed for web crawlers.
-Therefore pages designed to read by people may discourage off web crawlers due to excessive graphics and extremely large page size.
+Therefore pages designed to read by people may discourage off-web crawlers due to excessive graphics and huge page size.

-I think that it is possible to design pages that work well for both human visitors and search engines.
-Unfortunately, a number of the developers who create content management systems do so without anticipating some of the basics of search engine optimization, such as the use of search engine friendly URLs or being able to create unique page titles and meta tags for each page of a site.
+I think it is possible to design pages that work well for both human visitors and search engines.
+Unfortunately, many developers who create content management systems do so without anticipating some of the basics of search engine optimization, such as using of search engine-friendly URLs to create unique page titles and meta tags for each site page.

-Since graphics are not part of the code of a page that a spider crawls, but are instead embedded within a page by image links (example – img src=”http://www.example.com/images/picture.jpg”) , the size of graphics are really immaterial to crawlers.
-I’m also not sure that pages with extremely large sizes are in the best interest of human visitors either, or of a well optimized site.
-Ideally, one would optimize a page around a specific topic, and if the page became too large, you would break it down into subtopics on different pages that could be optimized for people reading the pages and for search engines.
+Since graphics are not part of the code of a page that a spider crawls but are instead embedded within a page by image links (example – img src=”http://www.example.com/images/picture.jpg”), the size of graphics is immaterial to crawlers.
+However, I’m also not sure that pages with enormous sizes are in the best interest of human visitors either-or of a well-optimized site.
+Ideally, one would optimize a page around a specific topic.
+If the page became too large, you would break it down into subtopics on different pages that could be optimized to read the pages and search engines.

-Regardless, search engines have been showing that they will crawl larger pages now than they have in the past.
+Regardless, search engines have shown that they will crawl larger pages now than they have in the past.

-While that problem is addressed by the patent application, there are a number of issues involving dynamic sites that are problems to those search engines that aren’t described in this approach by IBM.
+While the patent application addresses that problem, there are many issues involving dynamic sites that are problems to those search engines that aren’t described in this approach by IBM.

-It doesn’t address potential duplicate content issues in a dynamic site that can be solved by planning beforehand.
-It makes an assumption that ugly URLs with stop characters in them are fine for human visitors, but not for search engines.
-Search engine friendly URLs are human friendly, too.
+It doesn’t address potential duplicate content issues in a dynamic site that can be solved by planning.
+It assumes that ugly URLs with stop characters are fine for human visitors but not for search engines.
+Search engine-friendly URLs are human-friendly, too.